 From acidic freshwater wetlands like the pitcher plant bogs that occur in northwest Florida (the greatest concentration of pitcher plants on the planet) to saltwater marshes like the relatively alkaline Spartina-Juncus stands, learn about the ecosystem services these marvelously diverse habitats bring to the planet.

-Building Coastal Literacy
+Virtual Classroom: Building Coastal Literacy

 The FSUCML VIRTUAL CLASSROOM introduces you to the local habitats and ecological communities that occur in Florida, from the coast and continental shelf to the deep sea.
 The habitats surrounding the laboratory, and indeed, throughout the Florida Big Bend, are remarkably pristine, very unlike the more developed areas to our west and south.
 Yet, we tend to overlook their importance to ecosystem resilience and to human health.
 We feel that increased awareness of these habitats increases our support for them and that wandering in them enhances our spiritual well-being.